Bhavanay/laravel-php-installation/php-tutorial.md

 ### 15. Sessions:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An alternative way to make data accessible across the various pages of an entire website is to use a PHP Session.<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A session creates a file in a temporary directory on the server where registered session variables and their values are stored.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;An alternative way to make data accessible across the various pages of an entire website is to use a PHP Session.A session creates a file in a temporary directory on the server where registered session variables and their values are stored.
 This data will be available to all pages on the site during that visit.<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;A session ends when the user loses the browser or after leaving the site, the server will terminate the session after a predetermined period of time, commonly 30 minutes duration.

 ### 16. Email: